b0nes164/GPUPrefixSums/README.md

 2. Drag the contents of `src` into a desired folder within a Unity project.
 3. Attach the scan dispatcher to an empty game object.
 All scan dispatchers are named  `ScanNameHere + Dispatcher.cs`.
 4. Attach the matching compute shader to the game object.
 All compute shader are named `ScanNameHere.compute`.
 The dispatcher will return an error if you attach the wrong shader.
+5. Ensure the sliders are set to nonzero values.

 If you did this correctly you should see this in the inspector:

 ![image](https://github.com/b0nes164/GPUPrefixSums/assets/68340554/70bb5097-fff2-44e5-b396-2930a059fbad)

-Ensure the sliders are set to nonzero values.
-You are now ready to begin your first test.

  # Testing Suite
  ![Tests](https://github.com/b0nes164/GPUPrefixSums/assets/68340554/9d79a090-2f13-4031-925a-ef0788e75bf3)

 Every scan dispatcher inherits a testing suite that can be controlled in the inspector.

-+ `Validate Sum` performs `Kernel Iterations` number of prefix sums on a buffer of size 2^`SizeExponent`.
++ `Validate Sum` performs `Kernel Iterations` number of prefix sums on a buffer of size 2^`SizeExponent`, then reads result back to host CPU memory to validate the results.
 If you have `Validate Text` ticked, any errors found will printed in the debug log.
 For very large sums, this can take several minutes, so if you don't want absolutely every error printed you can tick `Quick Text` which limits the number of errors printed to 1024.

 + `Validate Sum Random`/ `Validate Sum Monotonic` perform a single prefix sum on a buffer of either random values or a sequence of postive integers.
 By default, the buffer is filled with the value 1.
 This makes error checking very simple, because the corresponding correct prefix sum is the sequence of positive integers up to the size of the buffer.
 However this makes some other errors possible, so to cover our bases we include this test.